tyoeer/Chaoshead/README.md

 When CH crashes because of an invalid property save-format, it outputs the hex of the sub-entry.
 Just looks how many bytes there are before the first position to see which save-format it is.

+### Debugging

+CHaoshead has some integration with the [Local Lua Debugger VSCode extension](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode), automatically hooknig into it if it's active.

 ## License

 Chaoshead itself is licensed under the Apache 2.0 license (see LICENSE.txt)<br>